 What is beard dandruff?

 Beard dandruff is dry, flaky skin that is shedding from the skin underneath facial hair.
-Either dry skin or fungal infection causes beard dandruff.
+It is typically caused by either dry skin or fungal infection.
 Most cases of beard dandruff are easy to treat.

 What causes beard dandruff?